As the temperatures climb, so does the risk of food borne illnesses

 CHICOPEE, Mass.
 (WWLP) – As summer is coming to an end people are trying to take advantage of the nice weather while it’s still here.

-Many will be having end of the summer parties and cookouts which mean people will be firing up the grill.
+Many will be having end of the summer parties and cookouts which means people will be firing up the grill.

 However if you’re not careful, your food could make you sick.